-yt-dlp is a fork of the now-inactive YouTube-dl tool, which was primarily used to download videos from various websites, including YouTube.
+yt-dlp is a fork of youtube-dlc with additional features and fixes of the now-inactive YouTube-dl tool, which was an open source command-line program to download videos and playlists from various websites, including YouTube.
 It is a really useful tool which allows you to download videos, audio and subtitle as well, at a specific resolution.
 You can use it to stream a video directly to your media player as well.

 In this tutorial, we will take a look at the installation process of this tool and learn how to properly use it to download video, audio and subtitles, and we will also try to embed the metadata of the video into our download file.